Weber-Hsu/AndbotSecuritySensing/README.md

 # AndbotSecuritySensing

 This repository contains materials and instructions of practicing a partial function, security sensing, on Andbot.
-Details listed below are divided into two section--hardware configurations and ROS implementation for upper level application.
+Details described below are divided into two section--hardware configurations and ROS implementation for upper level application.
 Other devices, Rugby, for example, can also use the following sensing methods.

 ## Hardware configurations
 * Sensor list